diarmidmackenzie/sdt-condensed/README.md

 4. Basic Psychological Needs Theory (BPNT) elaborates the concept of psychological needs, and relates them to psychological health and well-being

-   - Chapter 10 (BPNT) - available by mid-Aug 2021
+   - Chapter 10 (BPNT) - available by mid-Sep 2021

 5. Goal Contents Theory

-   - Chapter 11 (GCT) - available by end-Aug 2021
+   - Chapter 11 (GCT) - available by end-Sep 2021

 6. Relationships Motivation Theory

-   - Chapter 12 (RMT) - available by mid-Sep 2021
+   - Chapter 12 (RMT) - available by mid-Oct 2021